 In 1810, the church was partially flooded as a result of the overflowing stream.
 After carrying out the necessary repairs, then in 1825 the roof was to be renewed.
 In 1848, as a result of the abolition of serfdom, the village of Brehy was taken from the property of the church.
 Due to the lack of income, the building fell into neglect in the second half of the 19th century.
 Only in 1893, thanks to the collection of money and the help of the city council, the building was renovated.
 Further renovations of the church were carried out in 1944, 1948 and 1960.

-The church was built as a simple aisleless structure with a polygonal presbytery of the same width as the nave and a southern annex.
-In the western facade there is a Gothic pointed, moulded entrance portal, a quatrefoil rosette and the coat of arms of the founder Henzman Izenrinkel, above which a narrow window opening illuminating the attic was pierced.
-The chancel was reinforced with buttresses from the outside, thanks to which it was possible to establish a rib vault inside.
+The church was built as a small, aisleless building, with a polygonal chancel of the same width as the nave and a rectangular annex on the south side.
+In the latter, a sacristy was placed on the ground floor, while stairs embedded in a turret between the walls of the nave and sacristy led to the first floor.
+In the western façade of the church there a pointed, moulded entrance portal was set, an oculus filled with quatrefoil tracery and the coat of arms of the founder Henzman Izenrinkel, above which a narrow opening illuminating the attic was pierced.
+The other windows were pointed and splayed on both sides.
+The chancel was reinforced with buttresses from the outside, thanks to which a cross-rib vault could be installed inside.

 From the outside, the church has mostly Gothic form, only the turret on the roof ridge is Baroque.
 In the western façade you can see a Gothic portal, a tracery oculus and shield of the founder of the church.
 The current vault inside the church is Renaissance and dates from the second half of the 17th century.
 The architecture of the altar dates back to the turn of the 17th and 18th centuries, but its oldest part is a polychrome woodcarving from the end of the 16th century, depicting the Last Supper.
 Medieval buildings of the hospital have not survived.